-The Company's exposure to credit risk currently relates to accounts receivable with one major customer (see Note 26) and derivative financial assets which it manages by dealing only with highly-rated Canadian financial institutions.
-Included in the consolidated statements of financial position are trade receivables of \$9,538 (2018 - \$10,720), all of which were aged under 60 days.
-There was no amount recorded as bad debt expense for the years ended November 30, 2019 and 2018.
+The Company's exposure to credit risk currently relates to accounts receivable with one major customer (see Note 27), other receivable and derivative financial assets which it manages by dealing only with highly rated Canadian financial institutions.
+Included in the consolidated statements of financial position are trade receivables of 10,947 (2019 - 9,538), all of which were aged under 60 days.
+There was no amount recorded as bad debt expense for the years ended November 30, 2020 and 2019.
 Financial instruments other than cash and trade and other receivables that potentially subject the Company to significant credit risk consist principally of bonds and money market funds.
-The Company invests its available cash in highly liquid fixed income instruments from governmental, paragovernmental, municipal and high-grade corporate bodies and money market funds (2019 - \$12,583; 2018 - \$14,891).
-As at November 30, 2019, the Company believes it was not exposed to any significant credit risk.
-The Company's maximum credit exposure corresponded to the carrying amount of these financial assets.
+The Company invests its available cash in highly liquid fixed income instruments from governmental, paragovernmental, municipal and high-grade corporate bodies and money market funds (2020 - 9, 2020 - 9, 2020, 2